-- It is generally calculated by adding up a specific duty to an ad valorem duty. - Thus, on an import with quantity q and price p, a compound tariff collects a revenue
+It is generally calculated by adding up a specific duty to an ad valorem duty.

+Thus, on an import with quantity q and price p, a compound tariff collects a revenue equal to tsq + tapq, where ts is the specific tariff and ta is the ad valorem tariff.
+For example: duty on cheese at 5 per cent advalorem plus 100 per kilogram.

 Technical/Other Tariff: These are calculated on the basis of the specific contents of the imported goods i.e. the duties are payable by its components or related items.
 For example: Rs.
 3000/ on each solar panel plus Rs.
 50/ per kg on the battery.

-Tariff Rate Quotas: Tariff rate quotas (TRQs) combine two policy instruments: quotas and tariffs.
-Imports entering under the specified quota portion are usually subject to a lower (sometimes zero) tariff rate.
-Imports above the quantitative threshold of the quota face a much higher tariff.
+Tariff Rate Quotas: Tariff rate quotas (TRQs) combine two policy instruments: quotasand tariffs.
+Imports entering under the specified quota portion are usually subject to alower (sometimes zero) tariff rate.
+Imports above the quantitative threshold of thequota face a much higher tariff.

-Variable Tariff: A duty typically fixed to bring the price of an imported commodity up to level of the domestic support price for the commodity.
+Variable Tariff: A duty typically fixed to bring the price of an imported commodity upto level of the domestic support price for the commodity.
+R{ice} .
+3401 Rg